trueadm/ripple/website/docs/quick-start.md

 Ripple files in editors that support TextMate grammars, such as WebStorm/IntelliJ and Sublime Text.

-1. Create a directory named `Ripple`.
+1. Create a directory named `Ripple.tmbundle`.
-2. Create a directory named `Syntaxes` inside the `Ripple` directory.
+2. Create a directory named `Syntaxes` inside the `Ripple.tmbundle` directory.
 3. Save the
 		[`ripple.tmLanguage`](https://github.com/trueadm/ripple/blob/main/assets/Ripple.tmbundle/Syntaxes/ripple.tmLanguage)
 		file into the `Syntaxes` directory.